Pluggeding/pluggeding.github.io/docs/concepts/NATIVE.md

 ### Contacts

 Contacts is base of friends list and chat ... use Drive to saving contacts

+> Note: The Contact Picker API begins an origin trial in Chrome 77 (stable in September).
+This can be considered **"the second big barrier"** that differs web apps from native apps.
+We hope to explore it as soon as available.

 Methods for this managment: